zhixu/artistally/README.md

 Artistally app instructions.

+Prerequisites.
-Venv is provided, activate with:
+1. Venv is provided, activate with: source venv/bin/activate
-    source venv/bin/activate

-If heroku is not installed:
-    wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
+2. If heroku is not installed: wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh heroku login

-    heroku login
+Preparing the local environment.

-If postgres is not installed:
-    sudo apt-get install postgresql
-    sudo -u postgres createuser $(whoami)
+1. If postgres is not installed: sudo apt-get install postgresql sudo -u postgres createuser $(whoami)

-To initialize for local, first create a file .env containing:
+2. Environment variables must be specified.
+Create a file .env containing:
     DEBUG = True
     DATABASE_URL = postgres:///postgres
-    SECRET_KEY = YOUR_RANDOM_KEY_GOES_HERE
+    SECRET_KEY =
+    EMAIL_USE_TLS =
+    EMAIL_HOST =
+    EMAIL_PORT =
+    EMAIL_HOST_USER =
+    EMAIL_HOST_PASSWORD =
+3. Fill in the blank fields:
-( use this website to generate a secret key: miniwebtool.com/django-secret-key-generator ) Then do:
+    Use this website to generate a secret key: miniwebtool.com/django-secret-key-generator The email settings will depend on your preferred SMTP server.
+    For example, Gmail uses EMAIL_USE_TLS = True, EMAIL_HOST = smtp.gmail.com, and EMAIL_PORT = 587.
+    EMAIL_HOST_USER and EMAIL_HOST_PASSWORD should be your username and password for the SMTP server.
-    heroku local:run python manage.py migrate
-    heroku local:run python manage.py createsuperuser
+5. Prepare the Django project for first run: heroku local:run python manage.py migrate heroku local:run python manage.py createsuperuser heroku local:run python manage.py collectstatic
+    ( this last command is optional if you set DEBUG to True )

+Changed the model?
+You need to update it with the database.
-    heroku local:run python manage.py collectstatic
+1. Create and apply the migrations: heroku local:run python manage.py makemigrations heroku local:run python manage.py migrate

+Running locally.
-If you have added new files to /aa_app/static, re-run:
-    heroku local:run python manage.py collectstatic
+1. If you have added new files to /aa_app/static since the last time you ran this command, re-run: heroku local:run python manage.py collectstatic
-( do NOT put files yourself into /staticfiles! they will get overwritten! )
+    ( do NOT put files yourself into /staticfiles! they will get overwritten! ) ( this is optional if you set DEBUG to True )

-To run locally, do:
+2. Start the server:
     heroku local

-To clear local database, do:
+Clearing the local database.
-    sudo -u postgres dropdb postgres
-    sudo -u postgres createdb postgres
+1. Drop and recreate the database: sudo -u postgres dropdb postgres sudo -u postgres createdb postgres

-To initialize for heroku cloud, do:
+Preparing to run on heroku.
+1. Create the heroku app:
     heroku create
-    heroku config:set DEBUG=False
-    heroku config:set SECRET_KEY='YOUR_RANDOM_KEY_GOES_HERE'
+2. Set environment variables in a similar way as to the local .env file: heroku config:set DEBUG=False heroku config:set SECRET_KEY='YOUR_RANDOM_KEY_GOES_HERE' ... heroku config:set EMAIL_HOST_PASSWORD='PASSWORD_GOES_HERE'
-( again, use this website to generate a secret key: miniwebtool.com/django-secret-key-generator ) ( put it in single quotes or bash will complain )
+    ( if your strings contain strange characters, put it in quotes or bash will complain )
+3. Push to heroku:
     git push heroku master
-    heroku run python manage.py migrate
+4. Prepare the django project for first run: heroku run python manage.py migrate heroku run python manage.py createsuperuser heroku ps:restart

+Created migrations locally?
+You need to apply them on heroku as well.
-    heroku run python manage.py createsuperuser
+1. (Assuming you committed and pushed it to Heroku) Apply the migrations: heroku run python manage.py migrate

-    heroku ps:restart
+Clearing the heroku database.

-To clear heroku cloud database, do:
-    heroku pg:reset DATABASE_URL
+1. Run this command (yes, exactly as is, don't fill in DATABASE_URL) heroku pg:reset DATABASE_URL